pletzer/python-aos-lesson/setup.md

 * The bash shell
 * A text editor
 * Git
-* Anaconda or Miniconda (which is a Python distribution)
+* Anaconda or Miniconda, which are Python distributions

 If you don't already have these installed, please follow The Carpentries [software installation instructions](https://carpentries.github.io/workshop-template/#setup).